Selvol™ Polyvinyl Alcohol Product Information

 Note*

-One should verify the FDA compliance status of the recommended additive with its manufacturer.
+Please verify the FDA compliance status of the recommended additive with its manufacturer.

 SEKISUI Specialty Chemicals has an intimate human contact (IHC) policy in effect.
 This IHC policy restricts the use of Selvol PVOH in applications involving ingestion or contact with human mucous membranes.